Indian River County, Florida: 2004 Atlantic Hurricane Season

 “Catastrophic” beach erosion occurred on the beaches of the county after 6–8 feet of storm surge was caused by Jeanne.
 Widespread flooding occurred, which resulted in the closure of all barrier island bridges being closed.
 One fatality was caused when an elderly woman was attempting to evacuate her home in Indian River Shores.
 An F1 tornado touched down in West Vero Corridor causing $34,000 (2025 USD) in damage.

 A staggering $3.4 billion+ (2025 USD) of damage was inflicted on Indian River County alone, easily making the storm the costliest and most destructive hurricane in Indian River County history.

-2022 Atlantic Hurricane Season
+Hurricane Nicole

 On November 10, 2022, Hurricane Nicole made landfall near Vero Beach as a Category 1 hurricane.
 Mostly minor damage was reported, however, the iconic Jaycee Beach and Humiston Beach boardwalks sustained significant damage.